 Teju Cole has contributed to the New York Times, the New Yorker, Granta, Brick, and many other magazines.
 His photography column at the New York Times Magazine, “On Photography,” was a finalist for a 2016 National Magazine Award.
 His photography has been exhibited in India, Iceland, Italy, and the US.
 He has lectured widely, from the Harvard Graduate School of Design to Twitter Headquarters.
 He gave the 2014 Kenan Distinguished Lecture in Ethics at Duke University, the 2015 Susan D. Gubar Lecture at Indiana University, and the 2016 Spui25 Lecture at the University of Amsterdam.
 He was awarded the 2015 Windham Campbell Prize for Fiction, and a 2015 US Artists award.
 He serves as a board member for several periodicals and arts organizations, and has participated in many literary and photography juries.

-Co-sponsored by: Institute for Scholarship in the Liberal Arts, Teaching Beyond the Classroom, Departments of English, Art, Art History & Design, and American Studies
+Co-sponsored by: Creative Writing Program, Department of Engllish, Institute for Scholarship in the Liberal Arts, College of Arts & Letters, Teaching Beyond the Classroom, Departments of Art, Art History & Design, and American Studies